balena-os/migrate/README.md

 - **extract** - extract partitions from image and store their contents as tar files to allow file system level writing of balena OS.
 Will produce a configuration snippet for balena-migrate.yml

-The folowing options are concepts that have been disccussed but are not implemented:
+The following options are concepts that have been disccussed but are not implemented:
 - connected - check requirements for migration and try to retrieve missing files from the balena cloud.
 Migrate immediately once all requirements are met.
 This mode is not implemented yet.
 - agent - Connect to balena cloud and install ```balena-migrate``` as a service.